larryebaum/garcon-de-chef-training/README.md

   - Creates machines for [onsite Chef training](https://training.chef.io/training/onsite.html)
   - Creates a Markdown file that assigns machines to students

+## Prerequisites

+This project depends on Hashicorp Terraform to create VMs in AWS.
+Ensure Terraform is installed by installing from [here](https://www.terraform.io/downloads.html) or via `brew install terraform` if you are a Homebrew user.

 ## How To Use

 1. Verify `~/.aws/credentials` is configured. (see [here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html))